-The Association for Symbolic Logic is an international organization supporting research and critical studies in logic.
+The Association for Symbolic Logic is an international organization that supports research and critical studies in logic.
 Its primary function is to provide an effective forum for the presentation, publication, and critical discussion of scholarly work in this area of inquiry.

 Logic is an ancient discipline that has undergone striking modern developments through the introduction of rigorous formal methods, stimulated largely by foundational problems in mathematics.
 “Symbolic logic” is a term intended to encompass the entire field of logical inquiry, undertaken in this modern spirit.

 To achieve these ends, the Association engages in a broad range of activities.
-It organizes and sponsors meetings and summer schools throughout the world; it publishes books and journals; it awards prizes for excellence in research and in expository writing; it maintains professional ties with related organizations; it maintains a web site which provides information of interest to logicians; and it sends to its members a quarterly Newsletter mailing with programs of ASL meetings and other information.
+It organizes and sponsors meetings and summer schools throughout the world; it publishes books and journals; it awards prizes for excellence in research and in expository writing; it maintains professional ties with related organizations; it maintains a website which provides information of interest to logicians; and it sends a quarterly Newsletter mailing with programs of ASL meetings and other information to its members.

 The Association holds two major annual meetings to present current research in all aspects of logic in a way that is accessible to all logicians.
 These meetings occasionally have been co-located with other meetings in areas of interest to logicians, such as computer science.
 The North American Annual Meeting is a 3-4 day event that is held in the spring on a university campus.
-The European Summer Meeting, called Logic Colloquium, is often co-sponsored by various organizations.
+The European Summer Meeting (Logic Colloquium), is often co-sponsored by various organizations.
 The Logic Colloquium may run for a week or more and frequently includes some form of summer school.

 The Association also holds meetings annually in conjunction with the American Philosophical Association and the Joint Mathematics Meetings.